Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Introduction

 The main contributions of this article are twofold.
-First, the article presents a novel approach for a heuristic algorithm to explore search space trees that is based on Monte Carlo tree search, a heuristic search algorithm that is popular in game playing \cite{Coulom:2006}.
-We show that this algorithm can be modified such that it becomes usable in the context of a combinatorial optimization problem.
-This modification allows the algorithm to combine the advantages of several of the previously discussed techniques.
-The algorithm is able to prune large parts of the search space tree by using bounds on the objective function value.
-Furthermore, it is possible to integrate heuristic, problem specific information into the algorithm by means of a heuristic simulation policy and there is the possibility for domain reduction by eliminating dominated value assignments (more details will follow later in Section \ref{MCTSCombinatorialOptimization}).
+First, the article presents a heuristic algorithm to explore search space trees that is based on Monte Carlo tree search, a popular reinforcement learning algorithm for game playing \cite{Sutton:2018,Coulom:2006}.
+We show that this algorithm can be modified in several ways to combine machine learning with ideas found in more traditional approaches for solving combinatorial optimization problems.
+These modifications all exploit the combinatorial structure of the problem to efficiently explore the search space.
+The proposed algorithm is able to prune large parts of the search space tree by using bounds on the objective function value.
+Furthermore, it is possible to integrate heuristic, problem specific information into the algorithm by means of a heuristic simulation policy and the domains of the decision variables can be reduced by eliminating dominated value assignments (more details will follow later in Section \ref{MCTSCombinatorialOptimization}).
 The algorithm has the ability to automatically learn how to navigate through the search space tree, just like regular Monte Carlo tree search for game playing can learn this for game trees.
-To speed up this learning process, and hence to keep learning in a very big search space manageable, the algorithm employs the idea of using a beam width (as is the case in the beam search algorithm).
-By doing this, the search space is explicitly shrunk by removing possible solutions that don't look promising.
-Second, the algorithm was empirically validated on two case studies and several new best results were obtained.
-The topic of the first case study is the quay crane scheduling problem with non-crossing constraints \cite{Lee:2010}\cite{Santini:2014}, which is classified in literature with the name $[1D||C_{Max}]$ according to the classification scheme proposed in \cite{Boysen:2017}.
-The second case study concentrates on a more classical combinatorial optimization problem: the 0-1 knapsack problem.
-Computational results show that the proposed algorithm is competitive with the state-of-the-art and eight new best solutions for a benchmark set of instances are found for the first case study.
+To speed up this learning process, and hence to keep learning in a very big search space manageable, the algorithm employs the idea of using a beam width (see for example \cite{Baier:2012}).
+By doing this, the search space is explicitly shrunk by removing possible solutions that do not look promising.
+The current article is the first study that uses all of these modifications at the same time.
+We will show that these modifications greatly improve the results in comparison with the non-modified version and that omitting any of the modifications yields (sometimes drastically) worse results.
+Second, the algorithm was empirically validated on two case studies using a set of extensive experiments requiring around 1,050 CPU-hours.
+For each case study, we instantiated the proposed algorithm by tailoring the problem specific components of the algorithm (i.e. we used a custom heuristic simulation policy, custom bounds on the objective function values and custom dominance rules for each case study).
+The first case study concentrates on the quay crane scheduling problem with non-crossing constraints \cite{Lee:2010,Santini:2014}, which is classified in literature as $[1D||C_{Max}]$ according to the classification scheme proposed in \cite{Boysen:2017}.
+For this case study, our algorithm surpasses the state-of-the-art results and several new best solutions are found.
+The second case study concentrates on one of the most studied combinatorial optimization problems: the 0-1 knapsack problem \cite{Kellerer:2004}.
+For this case study our algorithm typically produces near-optimal solutions that are slightly worse than the state-of-the-art results, but it needs only a small fraction of the time to do so.